-In-person Meeting: Each division is entitled to two division-sponsored sessions and up to seven co-sponsored sessions.
+In-person Meeting: Each division is entitled to three division-sponsored sessions and up to seven co-sponsored sessions.
 We encourage you to co-sponsor sessions with other divisions.
 Please shape the themes of the solo-sponsored and co-sponsored sessions broadly to attract an optimal number of submissions.
 If you are co-sponsoring sessions with other divisions, please make sure that you submit the same session title and contact information for each organizer.
 Sessions titles can be changed after papers have been submitted and a session is organized.

 A regular session must consist of four papers with a discussant or a maximum of five papers without a discussant.
 With the approval of the Program Chair, additional sessions may be scheduled if meeting space is available.
 These paper sessions are assigned on a first-come, first-served basis to those divisions that indicate in writing to the Program Chair and the Administrative Officer the names of presenters on panels or paper sessions.
 Priority is given for additional sessions to divisions planning joint sessions with each other or with the Program Committee.